 A gentle slope with good elevation will help drain water and air, protecting plants from bud-damaging spring frosts.
 Since frost tends to settle in low areas and winds are worst on hilltops, Handley recommended planting on the slopes.
 A nearby water source helps.

-Eliminate perennial weeds with cover crops, crop rotation or fallow periods, ideally for a couple of years before planting.
-Blueberries have good potential as an organic crop, because few pests bother them, and they do well on many Maine soils, but perennial weeds must be controlled.
+Prevent perennial weeds with cover crops, crop rotation or fallow periods, ideally for a couple of years before planting.
+Blueberries have good potential as an organic crop, because few pests bother them, and they do well on many Maine soils.

 If the soil pH is 6.0 or above, add sulfur to attain a pH of 4.8 to 5.2 (see Table 1) – but not much lower.
-Adding sulfur year after year, said Handley, can create a pH of 4.0 or 4.2 – too acidic to supply some nutrients to blueberries.
+Adding sulfur year after year can create a pH of 4.0 or 4.2 – too acidic to supply some nutrients to blueberries.

 Maintain organic matter at 2% to 4% or even higher, and don’t add unneeded nutrients.
 Adding chicken manure annually, for example, can oversupply phosphorus.
-Watch the Mg-Ca-K balance; excess soil K (e.g., from dairy manure) reduces Mg availability, and Mg is very important in blueberries.
-This common deficiency in blueberries can be countered by adding Epsom salts to the soil.
+Watch the magnesium (Mg) Calcium (Ca) and Potassium (K) balance.
+Excess soil K (e.g., from dairy manure) reduces Mg availability, and Mg is very important in highbush blueberries.
+This common deficiency can be countered by adding Epsom salts to the soil.

 Table 1 – Pounds of ground sulfur/A to lower pH to 4.5